mrugankray/next_js_youtube/README.md

 To learn about Next.js, take a look at the following resources:

-- [YouTube Tutorial]() - Learn Basics of Next.js.
+- [YouTube Tutorial](https://youtu.be/kUwYl_bKbeI) - Learn the basics of Next.js.

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API.